admost/AMR/README.md

 ##What is the pricing model of AMR?

 AMR is free of a charge for the first month.
 AMR charge commission fee for the total earning after first month.
 The commission rate is %10 of the total monthly revenue up to first $100.000 and 5% over $100.000.
 We assert app publishers increase their revenues till 50% to 300% by using AMR.

+For instance, your current mobile ad revenue is $50K and with the AMR integration;

+Scenario 1 (Worst Case): The revenue increased by 50% and reached to $75K.
+Your net revenue is $67.5K with 10%($7.5K) commission rate cut-off.
+Net revenue increased by 35%.

+Scenario 2 (Normal Case): The revenue increased by %200 and reached to $150K.
+Your net revenue is $137.5K with 10% for first $100K tier($10K) and 5% for second 50K tier($2.5K), totally $12.5K comission rate cut-off.
+Net revenue increased by 175%.

 ##What is the termination period?